Christopher-Staffieri/GroupGenius/README.md

 ## Program is completely fixed, code could still be refactored and comments could be added but I am trying to juggle multiple projects currently so there is no ETA on when this will be done.
+### Videos on how to use the program will be posted soon aswell.
 # Group Genius
 ## (Group Creation Tool)